 Improving the installation, maintenance and troubleshooting of DSL services

-operators are rapidly deploying DSL in their networks to deliver multimedia services over the existing copper wire in the local loop.
+With a market primed for broadband, operators are rapidly deploying DSL in their networks to deliver multimedia services over the existing copper wire in the local loop.
 Traditionally, one set of technicians performed individualized tests that qualified the copper while another set conducted DSL services testing and verification.
 In today’s market, however, operators can no longer afford the time, capital expense, and labor costs to conduct tests separately and incrementally.
 Furthermore, test solutions must generate results that have a strategic impact throughout an operator’s entire organization.
 This may include building customer loyalty by locating and fixing problems quickly, improving profitability by performing more tests with less staff, or leveraging workforce productivity by automating processes, methods, and procedures.

-handheld tester that can be built to order, to test the copper, test the DSL service and improve the process.
+The Acterna HST-3000 is a modular handheld tester that can be built to order, to test the copper, test the DSL service and improve the process.
 Technicians use the HST-3000 copper base instrumentand the copper service interface module (SIM) to qualify, maintain, and troubleshoot the local loop.
 This same base instrument, with a second SIM that tests both ADSL and the copper, enables one technician to perform tests thatwere previously conducted by two technicians using different equipment.

 For those technicians who only need to test ADSL, the instrument can be configured for ADSL functionality only.
 Any HST-3000 module equipped to perform ADSL service tests can also verify ISP and Internet connectivity with the Acterna Advanced IP Suite software option.
 With the HST-3000 minimize the time and reduce the capital expense and labor cost associated with ADSL and copper testing.

 - A combined tester for Copper and DSL testing

 - Lower repeat rates with automated close out tests, scripting/pass-fail tests, and back office integration